pbrisbin/albumart/README.md

 ### Notes

-You must either execute the script in the same directory as ./conf and ./lib or change the paths in the script.
+The conf and lib directories are expected to be in the same place as the script and the same place that you're currently executing the script in. use the `--conf` and `--lib` arguments if this is not convenient.

-The ./conf directory available here contains my AWS Account info (Ids and Keys).
+The ./conf directory hosted here contains my AWS Account info (Ids and Keys).
 It's not a huge deal if you use them but it's super easy to sign up for your own account.
 Please do.